 A converter SHOULD populate those elements of the SARIF format for which a direct equivalent exists in the input data.

 If the input data includes information for which there is no SARIF equivalent, a converter MAY use it to populate the various property bags (§3.8) and tag lists (§3.8.2) defined by the SARIF format, or they MAY simply omit it from the output.
-When populating a property bag with such information, a converter SHOULD use a property name that matches the name of that piece of information in the native tool format, even if that name does not conform to the camelCase convention used in the rest of this specification.
+When populating a property bag with such information, a converter SHOULD use a property name that matches the name of that piece of information in the native tool format, even if that name does not conform to the camelCase convention used in the rest of this document.

 NOTE: This makes it easier to match these properties with the source data in the native tool format.